Wyatth7/Wyatth7/README.md

-# Howdy, Fellas
+# Hi, everyone!

-If you haven't already guessed it, I'm a fullstack web developer who mostly uses Javascript and its surrounding frameworks.
-Luckily for you though, almost all of my repositories are fully open source, so, if you find a project that interests you, check it out!
-And, if you find a bug in the code, just open an issue.
+I'm a full-stack software engineer with a focus and specialization in web technologies.
+I mainly create applications using ASP.NET Core, Angular, and Blazor.

+Take a look around my repositories and [person website](https://wyatthardin.com) to see some of the projects and packages I have developed.